 COVID-19 is providing a tragic, yet timely reminder of our responsibilities as citizens both within our community and globally; nature and society can only remain imbalanced for so long before the pendulum swings back.
 We benefit enormously from the “north star” of our investment framework – the United Nations Sustainable Development Goals (SDGs) – which are the internationally agreed targets to provide a minimum standard of living, quality of life and equal opportunity, with the theme of environmental stewardship deeply entrenched.

 COVID-19 offers stark evidence that respecting nature’s limits and respecting our community members are not nice to haves, without them we risk the decimation of the global economy.
 It should come as no surprise, therefore, that the sectors that focus in on basic rights or perhaps the “lower” hierarchy of needs – businesses like food, healthcare, education, shelter and communications – have held up relatively well.
 We believe that these are the businesses that society, as a whole, will seek to ensure are better invested in going forward.
 We expect that this crisis will ultimately demonstrate that the corporate short termism, which is profit only, is too narrow and not fit for purpose.
-We believe those companies who have already understood this and focussed in on their sustainability and responsibility, will see the rewards during this period and beyond.
+We believe those companies who have already understood this and focussed in on their

 Tribe’s investment approach leads to certain natural biases, which we believe have contributed to our historically strong investment performance pre COVID-19.
 Many managers talk about being invested in quality growth, which for us, really means investing in solutions-based businesses, working towards the delivery of the SDGs.
 From a financial and valuation perspective, these are businesses where a significant proportion of market cap is derived from cash flows being discounted a few years and beyond, where a one-year hiatus of activity shouldn’t affect the underlying valuation.
 On a more qualitative basis, many of the companies we back play naturally into are our secular themed sectors, which we strongly believe will be accelerated given this catalytic crisis of society and shareholder capitalism.
-As more stakeholders in society begin to discover the connection between COVID-19 and our neglect of nature’s carrying capacity, consumers will be galvanised in reassessing their choices, which we believe will accelerate demand for more sustainable options like electric cars, meat substitutes and organic food and renewable energy sources.
+As more stakeholders in society begin to discover the connection between COVID-19 and our neglect of nature’s carrying capacity, consumers will be galvanised in reassessing their choices, which we believe will accelerate demand for more sustainable options like electric cars, meat substitutes and organic food and

 A further outcome of our style of investing is what we tend to avoid.
 We are not as exposed to companies who are financially engineered, with significant amounts of leverage or substantial share buyback programmes.
 Equally, our preference for innovative businesses seeking new and sustainable solutions, steers us away from high dividend payers, which is sometimes indicative of a mature business defending a legacy market position.
 Already more than a dozen UK listed companies have cancelled their financial year dividends, removing a key pillar of these stocks’ valuation support.